awsdocs/amazon-appstream2-developer-guide/doc_source/embed-streaming-sessions.md

 ### Examples for Adding Event Listeners and Ending an Embedded AppStream 2\.0 Streaming Session<a name="examples-add-event-listeners-end-embedded-streaming-session"></a>

-The following examples show how to do the following:
+The examples in this section show how to do the following:
 + Add event listeners for embedded AppStream 2\.0 streaming sessions\.
 + Programmatically end an embedded AppStream 2\.0 streaming session\.